krakjoe/parallel/README.md

     *       Where a read succeeds, it is removed from this Group.
     */
     public function perform(array &$payloads) : Result|false;

+    /*
+    * Shall perform non-blocking reads and writes on this Group
+    * @param payloads
+    * @param non-negative timeout in microseconds
+    * @throws \parallel\Group\Timeout if timeout is reached
+    * Note: Elements of $payloads should be in the form:
+    *       string $name => $value
+    *       Where an object is included in this Group and named
+    *       in payloads, a non-blocking write is performed.
+    *       Where an object is not included payloads, a non-blocking
+    *       read is performed.
+    *       Where a write succeeds, it is removed from payloads and this Group.
+    *       Where a read succeeds, it is removed from this Group.
+    */
+    public function perform(array &$payloads, int $timeout) : Result|false;
 }

 final class parallel\Group\Result {